gnss-sdr/geniuss-place/_geniuss-place/02-contribute.md

 3. Then, clone your forked repository into your local machine, checkout the `next` branch, branch off from it, and start working on the source code.

+4. Be sure to [sign your commits](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work) to indicate that you fulfill the [Developer's Certificate of Origin](https://github.com/gnss-sdr/gnss-sdr/blob/next/.github/DCO.txt).

-4. When your contribution is ready, head your browser to your GitHub repository, switch to the branch where your contributions are, and click the **Pull Request** button.
+5. When your contribution is ready, head your browser to your GitHub repository, switch to the branch where your contributions are, and click the **Pull Request** button.

 More details are available in the [CONTRIBUTING.md](https://github.com/gnss-sdr/gnss-sdr/blob/master/CONTRIBUTING.md) file.